namtoki/English/stock/03_modifier/when.md

   - ... at some point
     - We should really clean the fridge at some point.
     - You should ask her out at some point.
+- これからは
+  - from now on
+    - I have to cut down on my expenses, so from now on, I'm gonna keep track of them on a daily basis.
+- この先数年
+  - for years to come
+    - In all likelihood, the birthrate will continue to decline steadily for years to come.

 ## 期間